ardorlab/MIDAS/README.md

-This is the Modular Optimization Framework repository.
-It utilizes inheritance, object-oriented, and functional programming to create a simple, robust tool for solving optimization problems.
+Welcome to the Modular Optimization Framework repository.
+MOF utilizes inheritance, object-oriented, and functional programming to create a simple, robust tool for solving optimization problems.
 It has been applied primarily to nuclear engineering design problems.
+For theory and applications, refer to https://doi.org/10.48550/arXiv.2204.00141.

 # MOF: Modular Optimization Framework